-African countries are more rural and agrarian than are urbanized and industrial.
-This means that the majority of nationals in these countries earn their livelihood directly from the land as producers or labourers.
-Issues of land access, land rights and land tenure are therefore of prime importance to the lives of the majority of people.
-Much care is here needed as it touches on issues that are a concern of the majority in communities.
-One other note is that African countries, as free nations, differ in the stage of development along the way of addressing land matters.
-A few such stages a noteworthy: (i) At the end of one spectrum would be those who are yet to settle permanently on the land and have not developed firm land ownership relations.
-In some such incidences governments do not have policies geared at land distribution within legal frameworks. (ii) There are countries that have internal conflicts, and some have been at war, whilst some are far from reaching consensus on land policy, let alone land laws.
-And, (iii) At the other end of the spectrum would be countries that have populist land policies, and laws and are at stages of building strategies for a land dispensations that recognize and uphold land rights, security of tenure and land markets being governed democratically.
+One needs to note further that various African countries, as free nations, differ in their stage of development with regard to addressing issues of land access and distribution.
+A few such stages are worthy of note: Firstly, at one end of one spectrum would be countries in which communities some are yet to settle permanently on the land and simply put, have not developed firm land ownership relations.
+In some such incidences governments do not have policies geared at land distribution within legal frameworks.
+Secondly, there are countries that have been encumbered with internal conflicts, including full-scale war, being fought on the very land needed for production and economic development, whilst some are far from reaching consensus on land policy, let alone land laws.
+Lastly, at the other end of the spectrum would be countries that have populist land policies, and laws and are at stages of building strategies for a land dispensations that recognize and uphold land rights, security of tenure and enabled land markets.

-Issues are diverse in nature.
-For example: (i) it is possible that issues of concern to countries upholding some role of tribal chiefs in local government would not work where chiefs have no part to play in land matters, (ii) issues concerning post-colonial conflicts between former settlers and natives would be specific to such a situations and probably differs from issues in countries that had no settlers economy or where the settler legacy has been resolved; (iii) There are issues that evolve as a consequence of social relations and that are again, specific for each country or ethnicity.
-Whatever issues constitute a priority and whatever their gravity, one thing is clear and that is that guidelines to land policy reform ought to take a very careful analysis of issues prior to their being presented and the parameters of their application should be made explicit.
+Land policy reform issues in different countries are quite diverse in nature.
+For example: (i) issues of concern to countries upholding some role of tribal chiefs in local government would not work where chiefs have no part to play in land matters, (ii) issues concerning post-colonial conflicts between former settlers and natives would be specific to such situations and probably differ from issues in countries that had no settlers economy or where the settler legacy has been absorbed; and (iii) issues that evolve as a consequence of complexities in social relations that are again, specifics of countries or even ethnicities.
+Whatever issues constitute a priority and whatever their gravity on the socio-political agenda, one thing is clear and that is that guidelines to land policy reform ought to take a very careful analysis of prevalent and emerging issues prior to their being internalized.
+Also, the parameters of their application should be made explicit.